 The Harmony Companion is a solid middle of the road pick for those who want most of the benefts of the Elite, sans the touchscreen.
 You will also need to live with an upper limit of eight devices.

-Following are the full specifications of each remote.
+The following are the full specifications of each remote.
 If you would like for us to include any additional specification to this chart, please leave us a comment below and we will add it.

 Caavo vs Harmony Elite vs Harmony Companion